oscdev-io/birdplan/docs/protocol-bgp.md

 * `default` will redistribute the default route, the type of route also needs to be redistributed. eg. `static`.
 Defaults to `False` except for peer type `rrserver-rrserver` which defaults to `True`.
 * `connected` will redistribute connected routes.
 Defaults to `False`.
+* `kernel` will redistribute kernel routes.
+Defaults to `False`.
+* `kernel_blackhole` will redistribute kernel blackhole routes.
+Defaults to `False`.
 * `static` will redistribute static routes in our global static configuration.
 Defaults to `False`.
-* `kernel` will redistribute kernel routes.
+* `static_blackhole` will redistribute static blackhole routes in our global static configuration.
 Defaults to `False`.
 * `originated` will redistribute originated routes.
 Defaults to `False`.

 Internal redistribution options and how they are used... (do not use unless you know exactly you're doing)